vaughnhajra/Swim-Training-Plans/README.md

 Seminar in Scientific Computing, Kenyon College (COMP 401)

+## To view the application, follow the following link!

 Link to Web Application: [bit.ly/swim_training](bit.ly/swim_training)

+Occasionally PDF Downloads will not process because of the hosting service free plan.
+If this is the case run the code locally or look at the example training plans.

 # Running the App Locally & Editing Code